PatrickJS/PatrickJS-starter/README.md

  * Remove `node_modules/` and run `npm cache clean` then `npm install`
 * What about Webpack 2?
  * If you're looking for Webpack 2 version then see the [experimental version](https://github.com/gdi2290/angular2-webpack2-starter) that will be merged soon.
+* How do I turn on Hot Module Replacement
+ * Run `npm run server:dev:hmr`

 # Support, Questions, or Feedback
 > Contact us anytime for anything about this repo or Angular 2